 U.S. forces face increasing aggression and violence during protests and demonstrations.
 Operators do not know all of the threats they will encounter until they are on scene, and their equipment must protect against the most likely and injurious hazards.
 A hazard that is being encountered more frequently is commercial high-powered, hand-held lasers that can distract, disorient, and blind (temporarily or permanently) the operator.
 These lasers are inexpensive, easy to obtain, easy to conceal and carry, and easy to use.
 Eye protection is needed that will prevent the transmission of multiple portions of the electromagnetic spectrum, while minimally reducing visible light transmission.
 Develop eye protection (e.g., face shield, glasses) that shall provide the operator protection from frequencies of laser light while allowing enough visible light for the operator to see.
 The eye protection shall be compatible with currently fielded personal protective equipment (PPE) including but not limited to helmets, face shields, and communications equipment.
-The eye protection shall provide protection against red (620-750nm) (Threshold (T)), green (495-570 nm) (T), blue (450-495 nm) (T), violet (380-450 nm) (Objective (O)), yellow (570-590 nm) (O), and orange (590-620 nm) (O).
-The eye protection shall allow enough visible light through to minimize the impact on the operator.
+The eye protection shall provide protection against red (620 nm-750 nm) (Threshold (T)), green (495 nm-570 nm) (T), blue (450 nm-495 nm) (Objective (O)), and violet (380 nm - 450 nm) (O).
+The eye protection shall allow 40% (T), 80% (O) visible light through to minimize the impact on the operator.
+Achievable optical density shall be declared.